nemo-ufes/frameweb-vp-plugin/README.md

 This plug-in is under development, once it becomes ready for production use (or almost) a better README file should be provided.

-## Instructions for developers

-At this point, the project may require some knowledge of software development in Java with Maven to be used.

 ### Requirements
 1. JDK (11+): https://www.oracle.com/br/java/technologies/downloads/
 2. Maven: https://maven.apache.org/download.cgi